 - 1. Log on to the ECS console. - 2.
 In the left-side navigation pane, click Instances. - 3.
-Select the region. - 4.
-Locate the instance to troubleshoot and move to the Actions column. - 5.
-Click More > Operations and Troubleshooting > Get Instance Screenshot to view the screenshot.
+Select the target region. - 4.
+Locate the target instance to troubleshoot. - 5.
+In the Actions column, click More > Operations and Troubleshooting > Get Instance Screenshot to view the screenshot.
 Alternatively, click More > Operations and Troubleshooting > Get Instance Console Output to monitor the root console. - 6.
 Check the instance screenshot or console output.